Recovery FAQs

 Are you looking at sustainable options for removing properties?

-Auckland Council is using a panel of companies with expertise in this field to deliver the programme of deconstruction.
-The Auckland Council Recovery Office and council’s Waste Solutions team will manage the process to ensure the companies adhere to a set of agreed principles.
+Auckland Council is using a panel of companies with expertise in this field to deliver the programme of home removal.
+The Recovery Office and council’s Waste Solutions team will manage the process to ensure the companies adhere to a set of agreed principles.

-How quickly will the council proceed with deconstruction/demolition of Category 3 homes once the buy-out is finalised?
+How quickly will the council proceed with the removal of Category 3 homes once the buy-out is finalised?

 Once the buy-out process has been completed, we will consider the options for the removal of the building.
-We are planning to start removing the first properties from March
+You can find out more about home removals that are already underway here.

 How will a property be maintained until it is removed?

-We intend to commence the deconstruction of a property as quickly as possible following the buy-out process, however as an interim measure if required, council will secure the property and regularly monitor it.
+We intend to commence the removal of a property as quickly as possible following the buy-out process, however as an interim measure if required, council will secure the property and regularly monitor it.

 Will you remove houses in one area at a similar time?